 As an ADA International Fellow representing Brazil, Sileno is interested in learning the most effective strategies and tools to promote the development of adapted physical education for youth with a disability.
 For his project, he will be creating adapted physical education curriculums and activities to implement in public schools in Sao Paulo.

 Sileno would also like to gain more skills for training physical education teachers to promote inclusive adapted physical education, using a “train the trainer” methodology, to sustain these efforts in the community.
-He will be pursuing his Fellowship with the Lakeshore Foundation at the University of Alabama at Birmingham.
+He pursued his Fellowship with the Lakeshore Foundation in Birmingham, Alabama, under the supervision of Dr. Amy Rauworth and Dr. Karin Korb.